 We recommend creating a design on paper first which you can easily copy across onto the leggings later.
 Place a piece of cardboard in-between the layers of the fabric.
-When you have finished creating your design put the garment inside a bowel of water and wash before wearing.
+When you have finished creating your design put the garment inside a bowl of water and wash it before wearing it.

 You can also use a bleach pen to decorate other items of clothing such as jeans and plain t-shirts.

 This is a popular trend for upcycling plain black cotton t-shirts and requires bleach and white fabric paint to create a starry galaxy design.

 You’ll also need a spray bottle and a stiff paintbrush (or an old toothbrush) and a sponge brush (or spray fabric paint if you prefer).
 This could be a fun activity to do at home with the kids!

 Learn how to make a galaxy t-shirt on the WikiHow website.

 Do you have any spare leftover materials at home that you could add to old garments and create new patterns?
 Perhaps you could sew a lace trim onto the hem of an old t-shirt or some fringing onto the sleeves of an old jacket.